FA Cup holders Palace knocked out by non-league Macclesfield

-MACCLESFIELD, England, Jan 10 : Non-league Macclesfield Town produced one of the FA Cup's most startling upsets on Saturday when they beat holders Crystal Palace 2–1 in a third‑round thriller, knocking Oliver Glasner's team out of the competition and sending the Moss Rose crowd into raptures.
+MACCLESFIELD, England, Jan 10 : Non-league Macclesfield produced perhaps the FA Cup's greatest upset on Saturday when they beat holders Crystal Palace 2–1 in a third‑round thriller, knocking Oliver Glasner's team out of the competition and sending the Moss Rose crowd into raptures.

 Captain Paul Dawson and Isaac Buckley-Ricketts struck in each half as the home side - coached by Wayne Rooney's younger brother John - stunned Premier League side Palace, a team 117 places above them in England's football pyramid.